npiyush97/SEI-investment/readme.md

-This is an responsive, simple, resuable, ready to deploy website.
+This is an responsive, simple, reusable, ready to deploy website.

 HTML/CSS/JAVASCRIPT.